bring/developer-site/_posts/2020-12-23-your-frontend-your-config.md

 ### Dependencies you need
 If we use tools with dependencies we don’t need, who are we updating those unused dependencies for?

 When we configure our own project, we only add what we need.
 And we don’t spend more time than necessary to keep our project up to date.
-Because we have direct access to our dependencies, we can choose which ones to update, and if something breaks, it’s easier to pinpoint the culprit.
+Because we have direct access to our dependencies, we can choose which ones to update, and if something breaks, it’s easier to find the culprit.

 Less updating, faster troubleshooting and faster build times are what we get when we run only with things that we need.
 And for our users, the bundles _might_ be smaller.